 that establishment of national, sub-regional, and regional IXPs is a priority to address connectivity issues, improve quality of service and reduce interconnection costs;

-that regulation of international Internet interconnection cost is not the way forward to improve international internet connectivity;
+that enabling the interconnection of international, national and regional networks through IXPs is a more effective way to improve international internet connectivity and to reduce the costs of such connectivity than regulating prices for international internet interconnection ;

-that recommending donor programmes and developmental financing mechanisms to consider the need to provide funding for initiatives that advance connectivity, IXPs and local content for developing countries;
+that donor programmes and developmental financing mechanisms should consider providing funding for initiatives that advance connectivity, IXPs and local content for developing countries;

-that the adoption of IXPs enables a virtuous cycle: To the extent that the IXP begins to build critical mass, involving ISPs, it will also begin to attract content providers, along with business, academic, and government users;
+that the adoption of IXPs enables a virtuous cycle: To the extent that the IXP begins to build critical mass, involving ISPs, it will also begin to attract local, national, and international content providers, along with business, academic, and government users;

 that local content capacity in developing countries should be encouraged and supported within the enabling environment that local/ regional IXPs provides;

+that effective IXPs often emerge where Member States have adopted multistakeholder policy processes, as IXPs rely on cooperation among relevant stakeholders;

+that regulatory impediments on arrangements for transit and peering should be removed to create an enabling and competitive environment for the creation of IXPs;

-f)that liberalization of the market plays a significant role in allowing a competitive market to emerge to support introduction and interconnection with IXP’s andg)that multilateral interconnection of network operators provides for a resilient infrastructure.
+h) that liberalization of the market plays a significant role in allowing a competitive market to emerge to support introduction and interconnection with IXP’s and;)i) that multilateral interconnection of network operators provides for a resilient infrastructure.

 Invites

-Member States and Sector Members to work in a collaborative manner with developing countries plans
+Member States and Sector Members to work in a collaborative manner to:

-to promote networks on national, sub-regional and regional level
+promote the further development of networks on national, sub-regional and regional levels

-to enable the emergence of Internet Exchange Points
+enable the creation of Internet Exchange Points through the exchange of technical expertise and the fostering of supportive policy environments

-to remove the barrier to participation by local network and international operators interconnecting through Internet exchange points.
+remove barriers to participation by local network and international operators interconnecting through Internet exchange points.